Gluten Free Apple Crumble (with almond flour)

 Notes

 - Try to slice the apples the same thickness so they will cook evenly.
-To ensure that all the apples cook through and are soft and tender, try to slice the apples the same thickness.
-This is why I love the mandonline, as it easily slices everything the same thickness.
+I love this safety mandoline, as it easily slices everything the same thickness.

 - Best served hot, warm or cold the day you make it.
 The crumble topping is the best the day you make it.
-It’s still delicious the next day but has the absolute best texture the day it’s made so if you are serving it to company/guests, make the apple crisp the day of.
+If you are serving it to company/guests, make the apple crisp the day of.

 - Fuji apples